- Home

 Polyglutamic Acid Description

 Polyglutamic Acid (PGA) is a natural biopolymer primarily produced through the fermentation of Bacillus subtilis.
 It consists of glutamic acid units connected by peptide bonds.
-Known for its water solubility, biocompatibility, and biodegradability, PGA is widely used across various industries.
+Sodium polyglutamate dissolves easily in water and is a natural moisturizing agent.
+Its unique three-dimensional structure allows different molecular weights of sodium polyglutamate to work together, creating multiple layers of hydration.
+Because of these properties, it has become a widely used moisturizing ingredient in cosmetic products.

 read more: Polyglutamic Acid: A “Better Alternative” to Hyaluronic Acid for Moisturizing Power